CobaltXII/boiler/README.md

 clang++ my_project.cpp -std=c++11 -lSDL2 -Ofast
 ```

+**To Mojave users:** Since the release of Mojave, the Boiler framework has a few bugs which are associated with the SDL2 library.
+These bugs cause errors in many OpenGL frameworks (including Boiler), so you may experience them in your project.
+The most common bug is the one that causes the window to appear black until it is moved (by the user, drag it using the title bar).
+This will be fixed in SDL 2.0.9, which should be released soon.

 ## Other

 **If all you are looking for is the single Boiler header**, and not the associated projects, then do not clone the repository!
 Most of the repository is not the framework itself, but projects that I have created which utilize the framework.
 You can find a direct link to the header [here](https://raw.githubusercontent.com/CobaltXII/boiler/master/boiler/boiler.h "Direct download").